Noel Ellis: Family

-The son of Cornelius Stanley Ellis (1894–1948), and Amy Gertrude Ellis (1894–1982), née Christensen, Arthur Noel Ellis was born on 9 July 1921.
-He had two brothers: Paul, and Graeme.
+The son of Cornelius Stanley Ellis (1894–1948) and Amy Gertrude Ellis (1894–1982), née Christensen, Arthur Noel Ellis was born on 9 July 1921.
+He had two brothers: Paul and Graeme.

 Education

-He attended Wesley College, in St Kilda Road.
+He attended Wesley College on St Kilda Road.

 Football

-He played for Wesley College's First XVIII; and, at the same time was playing for Collegians Football Club.
+Ellis played for Wesley College's First XVIII and, at the same time, was playing for Collegians Football Club.

-In 1940, "Noel Ellis was outstanding at centre half-back with Collegians, in the Victorian Amateur Football Association, [who] transferred to the Demons when the amateurs suspended their competition half way through the season [due to the war]" (Sporting Globe, 24 August 1940).
+In 1940, "Noel Ellis was outstanding at centre half-back with Collegians, in the Victorian Amateur Football Association, [who] transferred to the Demons when the amateurs suspended their competition halfway through the season [due to the war]" (Sporting Globe, 24 August 1940).

-His application for a permit to play with South Melbourne was refused by the VFL Permit Committee, on 26 June 1940 — on the precedent-setting grounds that, as a boarder at Wesley College, Wesley College (rather than his parents' residence at Red Cliffs, Victoria) was deemed to be his official place of residence — and, so, given the physical location of Wesley College (on the eastern side of St Kilda Road), Ellis was residentially bound to Melbourne.
+Ellis's application for a permit to play with South Melbourne was refused by the VFL Permit Committee, on 26 June 1940 – on the precedent-setting grounds that, as a boarder at Wesley College, Wesley College (rather than his parents' residence at Red Cliffs, Victoria) was deemed to be his official place of residence – and, so, given the physical location of Wesley College (on the eastern side of St Kilda Road), Ellis was residentially bound to Melbourne.
 The VFL Permit Committee granted him a clearance from Old Collegians to Melbourne.

-He participated in his first practice at Melbourne the following evening.
+Ellis participated in his first practice at Melbourne the following evening.
 He was selected as 19th man in his first First XVIII match for Melbourne, against Hawthorn, on 24 August 1940 (round 17).
-He also played for the First XVIII in the first two matches of the 1941 season (against Fitzroy, and South Melbourne).
+He also played for the First XVIII in the first two matches of the 1941 VFL season (against Fitzroy, and South Melbourne).

-He was injured when playing for the Melbourne First XVIII against Carlton in the first round of the Patriotic Premiership (1941), at the M.C.G., on Saturday, 24 May 1940, and did not play ever again.
+Ellis was injured while playing for Melbourne against Carlton in the first round of the Patriotic Premiership (1941), at the M.C.G., on Saturday, 24 May 1941, and did not play again.

 Cricket

-He played cricket at Wesley College; and, also, for the South Melbourne Cricket Club.
+He played cricket at Wesley College and South Melbourne Cricket Club.